 Prosecutors often use this advantageous position when it comes to proof to pressure defendants to accept some form of plea bargain.
 In other words, if you are accused of having violated your bail or probation by committing another crime, the prosecution can try to coerce you to plead guilty to the new crime in exchange for going easy on the violation claim.

-It is crucial that anyone accused of violating bail or probation get the help of an experienced Rhode Island criminal defense attorney immediately upon being accused of the violation.
+It is crucial that anyone accused of violating bail or probation get the help of an experienced Rhode Island probation violation attorney immediately upon being accused of the violation.
 Hearings tend to be held quickly and offer far less protection to defendants than they get at a criminal trial.
-Delays in getting legal assistance can handicap your lawyer’s ability to present your side of the case.
+Delays in getting legal assistance can handicap your defense lawyer’s ability to present your side of the case.
 It can also hinder your defense’s ability to point out any flaws in the claims made by the prosecutor.